 - Introduction to Health Management and Economics, HCMG 841

 - Health Care Field Application Project, HCMG 653 (It is taken in the second semester of the first year.
 Five or six person “teams” are assigned to consult to a health-related firm on a current management problem).

 In addition to the two Health Care core courses above, students in the health care program are required to take at least three course units of health care courses from within specialized segments of the health care industry such as managed care organizations, hospitals, integrated delivery systems, pharmaceutical and biotechnology companies, and long-term care organizations.

-- Managed Care and Market Structure, HCMG 845 (Spring)
+- US Payer and Provider Strategy, HCMG 845 (Spring)

 - Financial Management of Health Institutions, HCMG 849 (Fall)

 - Health Care Reform and the Future of the American Health System, HCMG 850 (Fall)

 - Health Services Delivery: A Managerial Economic Approach, HCMG 852 (Spring)